Francis Orray Ticknor

-Francis Orray Ticknor (November 13, 1822 – December 18, 1874) was an American doctor and poet.
-From the state of Georgia, he became known as a war poet ("Georgia's Confederate Poet"), mostly through the fame he acquired with the ballad "Little Giffen".
+Francis Orray Ticknor (November 13, 1822 – December 18, 1874) was an American medical doctor and poet.
+From the state of Georgia, he became known as a war poet ("Georgia's Confederate Poet"), mostly through the fame he acquired with the ballad Little Giffen.

 Biography

 Francis Orray Ticknor was born on November 13, 1822, in Fortville, Georgia, the youngest of three children born to Harriot Coolidge and Orray Ticknor.
 His parents came from Connecticut, where his father, Orray Ticknor, was a doctor.
 Orray Ticknor moved to Savannah, Georgia, in 1815, and married Harriot Coolidge, whose family had moved from Connecticut to Georgia around 1800.
 The family moved to Fortville, where they raised a family.

 At age 13, Ticknor left for Pennsylvania where he attended a boys school, and then the Philadelphia College of Medicine (later Gettysburg College) where he got his degree in medicine in 1842.
 In 1844 he started a practice as a country doctor in Shell Creek, Georgia, a very quiet and rural place where Ticknor found himself missing the social life of bigger towns, though his practice seems to have thrived.
 He married his wife Rosalie Nelson in 1847.
 They had eight children (two of them died young) and moved to Columbus, on a hill called Torch Hill and a house named for the hill.

 Ticknor's first published writings were on horticulture, and at least by 1858 he was publishing letters in Southern Cultivator.
 He farmed and worked with fruit trees and flowers; he also opposed state aid for agriculture.
 He wrote fifty-one letters to the Cultivator between 1857 and 1870, twenty-six of them about horticulture.
 All were in a recognizable style, mixing formal and informal writing; he enjoyed punning, and many of them had "a charming air", according to assistant professor of English at the Georgia Institute of Technology Allan Andrews Brockman.

 Paul Hamilton Hayne described him in a letter in 1871 to Margaret Junkin Preston as "[s]uch a fellow for 'quips' and 'Quirks' and odd 'pellets of the brain'; for grotesque phantasies and preposterous puns".